-The issuing bank—sometimes simply called the card issuer—is a member of a card scheme, and issues credit cards to consumers.
-But there is an entire complex process going on behind the scenes of every card swipe, with multiple parties involved.
+There is an entire complex process going on behind the scenes of every card swipe.
+Multiple parties get involved in every transaction.
 Besides the issuer, there is also:

 Accepts card payments in return for goods or services.

 The Acquiring Bank